City Smoke or Sleepy Village?

 It's the last week of term at my old school, Bangkok Patana.
+Although it is overseas I feel like I'm living at home in Thailand, yet to my family in the UK, I am living abroad.
 My teacher friends are frantically busy getting ready for the holidays; be it packing for school improvements, organising end of term assemblies or planning final lessons - it is full on.
 I remember that buzz only too well and just a teeny bit of me misses it, but, to be honest, not too much.
 It is hard to think that it is nearly a whole academic year since I left my role as Head of Libraries.
 Since then I've spent a good chunk of time back in Broughton, Lincolnshire hanging out with my oldies and living the life of a retired 50 something, let's pretend I'm cool, Porsche driver!
 What with blogging and reading and writing and swimming, I really don't have time to go to work any more!
+I spend my time now reflecting on living at home or living abroad!
+I've also enjoyed spending time reading this useful guide on how to cope with depressions and other mental health issues when returning home from abroad.

 I woke up this morning thinking about which place I liked living in best - good old Blighty, specifically Broughton, or Bangkok?